5 Common Ways to Damage Your Boat During the Winter.

 Your Wallet

 You might think that your insurance will cover anything that happens to your boat.
-However, this isn't true.
-While your insurance might cover damage that occurs during a winter storm, it isn't going to cover it if you didn't take the basic precautions, such as covering it.
+However, this isn’t true.
+While your insurance might cover damage that occurs during a winter storm, it isn’t going to cover it if you didn’t take the basic precautions, such as covering it.
+Ensure you purchase your boat cover early, as stock can run low during peak seasons.

 Here are four things that your insurance isn’t going to cover if it happens to your boat: